 The first step to making your locums dream come true is to ask yourself how long you can realistically commit.
 International locums assignments typically require much longer commitments than a domestic locums assignment because of the amount of paperwork and time involved for visas, licensing, and credentialing in another country.

 Some assignments, like to Guam or the U.S. Virgin Islands, can be as short as three months, although these are trending toward a six-month minimum.
-Since it takes a while to get up and running in a healthcare setting so different from a typical U.S. mainland facility, New Zealand, Australia, and the U.K. all ask for at least six months — but often prefer nine months to a full-year commitment.
+Since it takes a while to get up and running in a healthcare setting so different from a typical U.S.-mainland facility, like New Zealand and Australia, for example, ask for at least six months — but often prefer nine months to a full-year commitment.
 Shorter assignments are possible, but your average assignment will have a longer duration.

 Questions to ask yourself before an international locums adventure